ckulka/baikal-docker/docs/email-guide.md

 ## Gmail

+> [!IMPORTANT]
+> Username/password authentication using seems to be no longer available.
+>
+> For more details, see [Less secure apps & your Google Account](https://support.google.com/accounts/answer/6010255).

-If you use Gmail as your SMTP server, you have to first allow less secure apps (sendmail) to use Gmail, see [Less secure apps & your Google Account](https://support.google.com/accounts/answer/6010255?hl=en#zippy=).
+If you use Gmail as your SMTP server, you have create an app password:

+1. Enable two-factor authentication (2FA): <https://myaccount.google.com/signinoptions/twosv>
+2. Create an app password: <https://myaccount.google.com/u/0/apppasswords>

+For more details on app passwords, see [Sign in with app passwords](https://support.google.com/accounts/answer/185833).

 Once that is done, use the following configuration: